pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

 <<WAZUH CAT AS INTERN>>
 <<WIRESHARK HTTP.SERVER>>
 In the HTTP stream we can observe a connection handshake followed by a GET request for the Frame_specs file, followed by a [PHS,ACK] push, that's the moment our data is getting exfiltrated.
-We than see an http code 200 and a connection closing sequence of  [FIN,ACK] → [ACK] 2ice (graceful close).
+We than see an http code 200 and a connection closing sequence of  [FIN,ACK] → [ACK] 2ice (graceful close)</br>